LIMUNIMI/ASMD/README.md

 ## Add your function to `func_map`

-`func_map` is a dictionary which stores all the functions that are needed and their parameters for each dataset.
+In `convert_from_file.py` you can find a dictionary called `func_map`.
+It is a dictionary which stores all the functions that are needed and their parameters for each dataset.
 The keys are the datasets name you added in `datasets.json`.
 The element is a list of tuples like this:

 ```python
     [